-- The 27 credit hours are to be divided between the humanities, social sciences, natural sciences, traditional arts, music and performance and language. - Business and management courses will count as major requirement courses as long as the business courses are not used to satisfy the Business Certificate program. - Museum Studies courses will count as a major requirement courses as long as the Museum Studies courses are not applied to a Museum Studies minor or Museum Studies Certificate.
+- The 27 credit hours are to be taken from Anthropology, English, Indigenous Studies, Museum Studies, Environmental Sciences, History, Philosophy, Political Science and Language courses. - Business and management courses will count as major requirement courses as long as the business courses are not used to satisfy the Business Certificate program. - Museum Studies courses will count as a major requirement courses as long as the Museum Studies courses are not applied to a Museum Studies minor or Museum Studies Certificate.

-ELECTIVES
+CREATIVE ELECTIVES

-Choose from courses offered in New Media, Creative Writing, or Studio Arts.
+Choose from courses offered in Cinematic Arts, Creative Writing, or Studio Arts.